danielaparker/jsoncons/README.md

 To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.

-All jsoncons classes and functions are in namespace `jsoncons`.

 It has been tested with MS Visual C++ 10, SP1

 Releases are on sourceforge https://sourceforge.net/projects/jsoncons/?source=navbar